dr46/scrSEIM/README.md

 It contains variables coming from *contacts.csv*, *pas.csv*, and *eform.rds* data files.
 Labels are inherited from those files.
 New variables labels and descriptions are these:

 -   sas: total score for the SAS-SV scale.
--   lc: score for "looss of control" facet of the SAS-SV scale.
+-   lc: score for "loss of control" facet of the SAS-SV scale.
 -   cd: score for "cognitive disturbance" facet of the SAS-SV scale.
 -   ic: score for "ignoring consequences" facet of the SAS-SV scale.
 -   wd: score for "withdrawal" facet of the SAS-SV scale.